SalarAbb/nice-reads/README.md

 This paper introduces the reparameterization trick which enables computing gradient of the parameters of the posterior distribution on a expectation operator of any function of posterior distribution.
 After reading this paper you should know:

 * A sample usage of variational inference to estimate an intractable distribution?
+Also see Diederik Kingma's great [PhD Thesis](https://www.dropbox.com/s/v6ua3d9yt44vgb3/cover_and_thesis.pdf?dl=0)
 * What is the cost function when the prior distibution of the latent variable is assumed to be Gaussian?
 * What does each component of the cost function mean? -very important
 * What is reparameterization trick?
 Why do we even need it?
 Why does it work?